openshift-evangelists/kbe/content/page/ic.md

 INIT_DONE
 ```

-Send a break signal when you're ready to disconnect from the log stream:
+Send a break signal (Ctrl-C) when you're ready to disconnect from the log stream:
 ```bash
 ^C
 ```